 Long before French explorer Samuel de Champlain arrived in what is now Ottawa in the early 1600s, Indigenous Peoples had been living, meeting and trading in the area for thousands of years.
 The Algonquins named the region “Odawa” which means “traders”—the word from which Ottawa is derived.
 And Indigenous Peoples even taught the Europeans vital skills such as how to navigate the mighty Ottawa River, survive the cold winter season and use maple sap.
-Explore these and other fascinating stories about Canada’s Indigenous Peoples in the many attractions, tours and events in Canada’s capital.
+Explore these and other fascinating stories about Indigenous Peoples of Canada in the many attractions, tours and events in Canada’s capital.